-As sure as the spring weather that will eventually come, some parents across the nation will soon give into their children’s pleas and buy a backyard trampoline.
+As sure as spring turns into summer, or wish lists for Santa are being made, many parents across the nation will soon give into their children’s pleas and buy a backyard trampoline.

 As you might guess, a trampoline is one item that you don’t want to buy second-hand, second-rate or, well, cheap.
-Considering that your kids and neighborhood children will be bouncing all over it, risking broken bones and bruises, if you buy a trampoline that’s first class, you should commend yourself.
-Get it from a trusted store while it’s on sale, of course, and that’s even better.
+Considering that your kids and neighborhood children will be bouncing all over it, risking broken bones and bruises, you will want to buy a trampoline that’s first class.
+If you want to save money, get it from a trusted store when it’s on sale.

-But there are still some steps you should take to minimize your costs, because it isn’t the price of a trampoline that is likely to destroy your budget.
+But it’s not the price of a trampoline that is likely to destroy your budget.
 It’s the effect it could have on your homeowner’s insurance.
+Read on to find out how you can minimize your total costs, including the ones you didn’t expect, when you purchase a trampoline.

 Homeowner’s insurance + trampoline = $